 The Finance Committee thanked Mr. Johnson for attending tonight's meeting.

-- 4. MOTION to recommend the Town Council approve a tax refund in the amount of \$3,256.25 exceeding \$2,400.00 in accordance with tax collector departmental procedures. - Barbara Arthur \$3,256.25
+MOTION to approve a tax refund in the amount of \$3,256.25 exceeding \$2,400.00 in accordance with tax collector departmental procedures.
+Barbara Arthur \$3,256.25

 Moved by Councilor Ingalls, seconded by Councilor Ryan